COOKIE-1816/CookieOS/README.md

 # CookieOS
-A Windows Preinstallation Environment system
+A first Windows Preinstallation Environment system which can store data after restart